Snake River Fishing - Oregon

 Sturgeon near the Boat

-Sturgeon: A sizable population of white sturgeon lives in the Hells Canyon area, and fishing is excellent because the dams on the Snake trap these huge fish.
+Sturgeon: A sizable population of white sturgeon lives in the Hells Canyon area, and fishing is excellent because the dams on the Snake trap these giant fish.
 In both Idaho and Oregon, sturgeon are a catch-and-release-only species.
-These monsters can live to be 100 years of age and fish over 10 feet in length live in the river.
+These monsters can live to be 100 years of age, and fish over 10 feet in length live in the river.
 (The majority caught are between six and eight feet.)
 The population of Snake River Sturgeon in Hells Canyon is exceptional thanks to the practice of catch-and-release for sturgeon for the last 70 years.
 Barbless hooks and heavy tackle are used.

 Guides, Rafts, and Drift Boats: